-1. Tanna Coffee Factory Tour is interesting… and free!
+1. Tanna Coffee Factory Tour is interesting… and free

 You don’t even need to book it.
 You can just show up at the shop during opening hours and get a free tour of the factory.

-When I say factory, you may imagine big machines and multiple staff around them repeating the same gestures in a non-stop activity and noises.
+When I write factory, you may imagine big machines and multiple staff around them repeating the same gestures in a non-stop activity and noises.
 But we are in Vanuatu and although coffee is an important industry to support local farmers, it is a very small scale factory.

 Our tour consisted of visiting one small area behind the cafe.
-There were only one machine and a few bins with the coffee grains and the final products.
+There were only one machine and a few bins with coffee grains and the final products.
 It was nonetheless very interesting.
 Plus, it feels more intimate and as there was not too much noise, we felt at ease to ask many questions during the visit.
 It was a pleasant interaction as we could feel and share the passion and the pride of our guide.

 2. The coffee tastes good